 In general, it is very difficult to make modifications to a parenting plan in Chandler, Arizona.
 Parents who wish to make changes, must show that there has been a significant change in their circumstances.
 There are, however, circumstances where changes may be permitted.
 For example, if one parent is found guilty of domestic violence or if the parent has reason to believe that the child may be endangered.
 In this case, the parent should take steps to protect his or her child.

 If a parent is moving for a new job, if a child will be attending a new school, or if a child’s older age requires that changes need to be made, the courts may approve changes to a parenting plan, but the parent will need to show that the changes are in the best interest of the child.
 Modifications to parenting plans can also be made if both parents agree to the changes.
 In order to make modification to a parenting plan, you will need to file all paperwork and provide evidence to show the courts that the change is necessary and meets all requirements.
 If you need to make modifications to a parenting plan, it can be helpful to have a family lawyer in.
-Chandler AZ with the Zachary Law Group on your side.
+Chandler Arizona with the Zachary Law Group on your side.

 Establishing Paternity in Chandler, Arizona